Housing Benefit helps people pay their rent. All local councils, and the Housing Executive in Northern Ireland, run a Housing Benefit scheme.

 A non-dependant is someone who normally lives in your home on a non-commercial basis – usually an adult son, daughter, friend or relative – who would be expected to contribute towards your rent.
 The amount deducted from your Housing Benefit will depend on the non-dependant’s income.

-Such a deduction will not be made if you (or your partner, if you have one) receive Attendance Allowance, Disability Living Allowance care component or Personal Independence Payment daily living component.
+Such a deduction will not be made if you (or your partner, if you have one) receive Attendance Allowance, Disability Living Allowance care component, Personal Independence Payment daily living component or Armed Forces Independence Payment.
+A deduction will also not be made if you or your partner (if you have one) are certified as severely sight impaired or blind.

 The benefit cap

 A ‘benefit cap’ limits the total amount of out-of-work and children’s benefits that you can get.
 If this cap applies to you, your Housing Benefit will be reduced to ensure that the total amount of benefit you receive is not more than the cap level.
-This varies according to your circumstances, and whether or not you live in Greater London.
+This varies depending on your circumstances, and whether or not you live in Greater London.

 - In Greater London, the cap is £296.35 a week for single people and £442.31 a week for single parents and couples (with or without children).